Staying safe on our reserves

 Our nature reserves are special places that nurture protected species and inspire a love of Norfolk’s nature.

-We take reasonable measures to minimise risks in accordance with these aims but cannot eliminate all risks, particularly where to do so would impact on wildlife and reduce the appeal of these wild, and often remote, places.
+We take reasonable measures to minimise risks in accordance with these aims but cannot completely eliminate all risks.

 We ask that responsibility for visitor safety at our nature reserves is shared between us and our visitors.